vvvnetem/au__cryptographic-computing/ObliviousTransfer-ElGamal/README.md

 * `Alice`: The class represents the receiver in an Oblivious Transfer protocol using ElGamal encryption.
 * `Bob`: The class acts as the sender in an Oblivious Transfer protocol using ElGamal encryption.
-* `ElGamal`: Implementation of the ElGamal public-key encryption scheme over a safe prime group Implements key pair generation, encryption, and decryption.
+* `ElGamal`: Implementation of the ElGamal public-key encryption scheme over a safe prime group with implementation of key pair generation, encryption, and decryption.
 * `Main`: The class used as a demonstration for Blood Type Compatibility using Secure ElGamal Encryption
 * `OTTest`: The class verifies the privacy-preserving blood type compatibility protocol implemented with ElGamal encryption and validates that the encrypted protocol result matches the expected compatibility for all 64 combinations.